alesya-h/strap/docs/original-vision-gaps.md

 ## Sandboxed Self-Modification

-- No bubblewrap runner yet.
+- Bubblewrap runner exists as `strap sandbox run --profile readonly -- command args...`, but integration is still shallow.
 - No overlayfs/tmpfs speculative workspace runner yet.
 - No per-branch least-privilege environment.
 - No eBPF/seccomp/network policy layer.
 - No formal propose/test/approve/install workflow for generated capabilities.

-Current state: porcelain can be written and run cheaply, but it runs with the caller's ambient authority.
+Current state: command execution receives an authority decision, and a basic bwrap command exists.
+Generated porcelain can be written and run cheaply, but end-to-end enforcement across every effect path is not complete.

 ## Branch, Fold, And Context-Pop Semantics